Find out about the Care Act 2014 and what it means for you. This information applies to people living in England.

 The Department of Health and Social Care has produced a series of factsheets to explain different parts of the Care Act.

-There is also a plain English easy read booklet about the Care Act which can be downloaded here.
+There is also a plain English easy read booklet about the Care Act which can be downloaded.

 For residents of North East Lincolnshire

-In North East Lincolnshire, most adult social work is provided by focus independent adult social work on behalf of North East Lincolnshire Council and North East Lincolnshire Clinical Commissioning Group.
+In North East Lincolnshire, most adult social work is provided by focus independent adult social work on behalf of North East Lincolnshire and NHS Humber and North Yorkshire Integrated Care Board (ICB).

 To find out your rights as a carer, eligibility criteria, the ‘wellbeing’ principles, capital limits and much more please read the care and support statutory guidance.